Usher (musician): 2021–present: Residencies, Coming Home, and Super Bowl LVIII halftime show

-On September 4, 2020, Usher announced he will be headlining a 12 show residency at the Colosseum at Caesars' Palace in Las Vegas, Nevada.
-The show is scheduled to start on July 16, 2021, and is slated to run until January 1, 2022.
+On September 4, 2020, Usher announced he would be headlining a 12 show residency at the Colosseum at Caesars' Palace in Las Vegas, Nevada.
+The show was scheduled to start on July 16, 2021, and slated to run until January 1, 2022.
 Live Nation Las Vegas and Caesars Entertainment will be donating $1 from every ticket purchased to Usher's New Look foundation.
 In December 2021, Bruno Mars announced onstage with Usher that he was moving his residency at Dolby Live at Park MGM.
 On February 17, 2022, Usher officially announced that he would be moving his residency from Caesars Palace to Park MGM and would be headlining 23 shows.
 Usher released the single "Bad Habits" on September 10, 2020, as the second single off his forthcoming studio album.
 A music video directed by Chris Robinson accompanied the song.
 It topped the Adult R&B Chart, becoming his sixth number one single on that chart.

 On March 8, 2022, it was announced that Usher had parted ways with RCA Records after ten years and five months with the imprint following the RCA and Sony Music Group merger.
 He later signed a joint venture with Larry Jackson's Gamma music company.
 Usher and his longtime partner, L.A.
 Reid, founded Mega in partnership with Gamma.
 Usher's eighth studio album will be released through this partnership.
 On June 30, 2022, Usher performed on NPR's Tiny Desk Concerts series.
 He was joined by vocalists Eric Bellinger and Vedo, bassist, Dmitry Gorodetsky, trombonist Lemar Guillary, trumpeter Brandyn Phillips, saxophonist Jay Flat, keyboardist Darek Cobbs, guitarist Erick Walls and drummer Ryan Carr.
 A clip from the performance of Usher whispering "watch this" went viral as an internet meme.
 On March 17, 2023, Usher released the single "Glu", his first solo single in over two years.
 It was co-produced by longtime collaborators Lil Jon, The Avila Brothers, and Sean Garrett.
 It topped the Adult R&B Chart, becoming his seventh number one single on that chart.
 On April 14, 2023, Usher announced his 8-night show residency in Boulogne-Billancourt, titled "Rendez-Vous À Paris" at La Seine Musicale presented by Live Nation Entertainment.
 The residency starts on September 24 and runs through to October 5.
 On August 4, 2023, Usher released the single "Good Good" with Summer Walker and 21 Savage as the lead single to his upcoming ninth studio album.
 It topped the R&B/Hip-Hop Airplay chart, becoming his 16th number one on that chart.
 It also topped the Mainstream R&B/Hip-Hop airplay chart, becoming his seventeenth number one single on that chart.
 He followed it up with a second single, "Boyfriend", released several weeks later.
 On September 14, 2023, he appeared on J Balvin's single "Dientes".
 The song reached number-one on the Latin Airplay chart.